Staleness Factors and Volatility Estimation at High Frequencies: Empirical Application

 To further illustrate this point, we analyze how the proportion of variation explained by our factors evolves over time.
-We employ the two-stage regression framework of \cite{fama1973risk}, as extended by \cite{bollerslev2016roughing}.
+We employ the two-stage regression framework of \cite{fama1973risk}, as extended by \cite{bollerslev2016roughing} and \cite{ait2025continuous}.
 Let $X_t$ denote the vector of selected factors.
-We conduct two comparative experiments: 1) $X_t = (FFC_t, g_t)$ versus the benchmark $X_t = FFC_t$, where $FFC_t$ represents the four Fama-French-Carhart factors, and 2) $X_t = (CF_t, g_t)$ versus the benchmark $X_t = CF_t$, where $CF_t$ represents the four continuous factors.
+We conduct two comparative experiments: (i) $X_t = (FFC_t, g_t)$ versus the benchmark $X_t = FFC_t$, where $FFC_t$ represents the four Fama-French-Carhart factors, and (ii) $X_t = (CF_t, g_t)$ versus the benchmark $X_t = CF_t$, where $CF_t$ represents the four continuous factors.

 Figure \ref{fig:APT} reveals that both the four continuous factors and the Fama-French-Carhart factors explain a similar and relatively limited share of total risk.
 However, when the staleness factor is added to either factor set, the proportion of explained variation increases by nearly 50\%.
 This substantial improvement indicates that both the continuous and Fama-French-Carhart models omit critical information related to price frictions, and the staleness factor effectively captures this missing component.
+Additionally, the results of the Gibbons-Ross-Shanken (GRS) statistic increment (where values below zero indicate superiority over the benchmark) suggest that incorporating the staleness factor contributes to further explaining pricing errors (alpha).